reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 >- 5V DC via GPIO header (minimum 3A*)
 >- Operating temperature: 0 – 50 degrees C ambient

-   -   **Ultrasonic Sensor**: The robot has 3 HC-SR04 ultrasonic sensors on the left, right and front that function as a sonar.
+   -   **Ultrasonic Sensor**: The robot has 3 HC-SR04 ultrasonic sensors on the left, right and front of the "Bumper" piece, located in the middle module.
 They are used to provide orientation to the robot when moving in any environment, allowing it to detect obstacles or adjacent walls.
 > [!IMPORTANT]
 >- Supply voltage: 5 Vcc
 >- Working frequency: 40 KHz